Blistt/Animation-GAN-InBetwener/README.md

 ```bash
 python scripts/generate.py
 ```
-This action will generate an intermediate frame for a provided sample pair of end-frames and save it in the `to_generate/wo_gt/` directory with the tile `in-between.png` along with a gif of the resulting triplet.
+This action will generate an intermediate frame for a provided sample pair of end-frames and save it in the `to_generate/wo_gt/` directory with the tile `in-between.png` along with a gif of the resulting triplet (sequence of 3 frames - the 2 end-frames + the in-between frame).
 To test your own pair of end-frames, replace the frames in the `to_generate/wo_gt/` directory with your own.

 ### Frame triplets (with ground_truth in-betweens)
 To test the generation of a known in-between frame, run the following command: